 The next thing you can do is to try different types of sugar which add a slightly different flavour to your chocolate.

-If you prefer milk chocolate, you can add even more sugar and also add powdered milk to make your homemade chocolate creamier.
+If you prefer to make milk chocolate bars, you can add even more sugar and also add powdered milk to make your homemade chocolate creamier.